-Heather Burke received the 2018 NASJA Mitch Kaplan Award, presented to the journalist whose work and spirit best captures the enthusiasm and dedication NASJA’s revered Mitch Kaplan brought to the coverage of skiing.
-NASJA awards writers who have contributed to the advancement of skiing and snowboarding, excellence in media relations, while upholding commitment and dignity to snowsports journalism.
+Heather Burke is an award winning ski writer, most recently a NASJA Mitch Kaplan Award winner – as “a ski journalist whose work and spirit best captures the enthusiasm and dedication for coverage of skiing and ski travel.
+NASJA awards writers who have contributed to the advancement of skiing and snowboarding, excellence in media relations, while upholding commitment and dignity to snow sports journalism.”

-This NASJA 2018 award has special meaning to members of North American Snowsports Journalists Association, honoring a journalist who best embodies an unwavering commitment to bringing the joy of skiing to all and whose work and spirit best captures the enthusiasm and dedication NASJA’s revered Mitch Kaplan brought to the coverage of skiing.
+This NASJA award has special meaning to members of North American Snowsports Journalists Association, honoring a journalist who best embodies an unwavering commitment to bringing the joy of skiing to all and whose work and spirit best captures the enthusiasm and dedication NASJA’s revered Mitch Kaplan brought to the coverage of skiing.
 Heather was nominated by extreme skier and friend, Dan Egan.